Kokubu Station (Kagoshima): Layout

 The station consists of a side platform and an island platform serving three tracks at grade.
 Two sidings branch off track 3 with one ending in a vehicle shed.
 The station building, located on the east side of the tracks, is a modern concrete structure that houses a waiting area, an automatic ticket vending machine and staffed ticket window.
 Bike sheds and parking are available at the station forecourt.
 Access to the island platform is by means of a footbridge.
 Separate from this, another bridge, served by elevators and known as the Kokubu Station East-West Free Passage allows pedestrians to access the streets on both sides of the tracks.
 Parking is also available at the station forecourt on the west side of tracks.

 Management of the passenger facilities at the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
-It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.
+It has a Midori no Madoguchi ticket office.

 A view of platform 1.
 The East West Free Passage is ahead, the footbridge to the island platform is to the right.

 A view of platforms 2 (right) and 3.
 Further to the left are the sidings and the west exit of the East-West Free Passage.

 A high-angle view looking south.
 The bike sheds at the eastern station forecourt are clearly seen.